Felony vs. Misdemeanor

 Similar to felonies, misdemeanors are broken into sub-divisions; A, B, and unclassified.
 Misdemeanors may also come with fines.

-What is a Misdemeanor Class A?
+What is a Class a Misdemeanor in New York?

-What is a Misdemeanor Class B?
+What is a Misdemeanor Class B in NY?

 A Class B misdemeanor is punishable by up to 90 days in jail.
 Class B misdemeanors include prostitution, harassment in the 1st degree, and unlawful assembly.